We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 It’s also a higher premium than you’ll pay for moving up the color scale.

-While I recommend avoiding higher clarity grades and instead focusing on value at the lower end, don’t go as far as I1 for your center diamond.
-VS2 often meets the criteria.
+While I recommend avoiding higher clarity grades and instead focusing on value at the lower end, don’t go as far down as I1 for your center diamond.
+Even as accents lining the shank or surrounding the main diamond as a halo, they might lack the brilliance that enhances these features.

-The effects of inclusions in I1 diamonds aren’t limited to its visible appearance.
+The effects of inclusions in I1 diamonds aren’t limited to visual appearance.
 It also impacts durability.

-They represent weak points in a diamond’s structure that could fracture if it’s hit or dropped.
+They represent weak points its structure that could fracture if the diamond is hit or dropped.
 This is especially the case if those imperfections are located in positions that are already vulnerable.

 For example, fancy shapes like princess, baguette, marquise, and pear cuts have sharp points.
 On princess and baguette cuts, they’re on the corners.